Assamese manuscript painting

-Painting of Assam, the art of manuscript painting in the Assam region developed through the movement of Vaishnavism.
+Assamese manuscript painting in the Assam region developed through the movement of Vaishnavism.
 Vaishnava saints were primarily responsible for the establishment of manuscript painting tradition in Assam.
 A large number of manuscript paintings were done and copied during the 16th to 19th centuries.
 Assam has a very long history of visual art from the pre-historic age up to the end of Ahom rule in 1826 A.D.
 Among the earliest reference of Assam painting, the account of Chinese traveller Xuanzang records that King Bhaskaravarman of Kamarupa who was a friend of King Harsa of Kanauj presented the king “Carved boxes of panels for painting with brushes and gourds."

 The tradition of manuscript painting in Assam was developed in direct response to the Neo-Vaisnavism introduced by the great leader, social reformer, Vaisnava saint Sankardev (1449-1568 A.D.)
 Most of these manuscripts have been produced on sancipat.